FrankFlitton/date-search/README.md

 - Custom comparators:
   - String referencing a value within an object or nested object.
   - Custom comparison function and date parsing.
+- Get segment of array that matches between two dates.
 - Built with DayJS for MomentJS regression and more reliable date parsing.
 - Fuzzy search: find the exact or closest item.
 - Written in typescript with type documentation.